While the NBN rollout may feel like it still has some way to go, it’s amazing how quickly new premises are being added to the national fibre network.

 - Lift emergency phones

 Many homes and businesses may only need to upgrade software services to be compatible with the new network.
 However, in some cases, you may find that a new phone system and office set-up is required.

 To determine whether your existing set-up is compatible with the NBN network, you will need to talk to a member of our Customer Support Team.

 How long do I have to move my service?

 You have 18 months from the time you receive your NBN switch notice to cut-off.
 While cut-off dates change depending on your location, the majority of our clients are starting to near the end of a hassle-free migration window and those who haven’t begun the switching process run the risk of being cut-off from phone and internet services.

-* For liftline fire alarm and security systems, The Lift Intercom Gateway – an authorised 4G Phone – is available for $945.00 ex-GST including installation, at Central Connect.
-Ask one of our customer support representatives for more information.
+* For liftline fire alarm and security systems, ask one of our customer support representatives for more information on 1800 426 855.